huaiyizhu/azure-useful-templates/create-global-cdn-endpoint/README.md

 Make sure to use different deployment names if you want to create endpoints in parallel.

-Logging is also require, use below command for logging:
+Logining is also required, use below command for logining:

 `az cloud set -n AzureCloud`